 Morally oblivious and shockingly self-centered, Danni becomes in instant social media star, milking her faux survivor status for every follower she can get.
 She becomes the toast of her swanky but superficial workplace where she’s given her own office and unlimited “mental health days” which she abuses without shame.
 But her most detestable act involves a school shooting survivor turned fireball activist Rowan (Mia Isaac).
 I won’t spoil it, but the two develop a friendship built around Danni’s lie.
 And while Rowan offers Danni some much-needed perspective, she also exposes Danni’s most vile proclivities.

-“Not Okay” is a hard movie to quantify.
+“Not Okay” is a hard movie to size up.
 In one sense it’s a gutsy film that goes to some unexpectedly icky places.
 Unfortunately it doesn’t go far enough.
 Danni is clearly a disgusting person (the movie even tells us so in case we missed it), but there’s still a nagging empathy for her that keeps the movie from going as far as it could have.
 And while Shephard’s messaging is sincere, she occasionally veers into preachiness that seems aimed solely at the choir, leaving the movie without the insight it desperately wants to have.

 To its credit, “Not Okay” has some good things to say about influencer culture, our twisted fascination with tragedy, and the dehumanization of social media and web culture in general.
 And you can’t knock Deutch’s performance, especially her incredible management of energy and tone.
 But just as Danni tries incredibly hard to be noticed, so does the movie.
-And while she often comes across as tone-deaf, so do some of the story choices.
+And while she often comes across as tone-deaf, so are some of the story choices.
 It makes the film hard to fully embrace, despite the many things it does well.
 “Not Okay” is now streaming on Hulu.